How to review your mobile phone policy

 Key points to look out for

-A good policy will cover what's expected from staff and pupils, and ideally, parents and visitors too.
-It'll also explain the rationale behind those rules, including reference to safeguarding requirements, data protection and behaviour.
+A good policy will cover what's expected from staff and pupils, and ideally, parents/carers and visitors too.
+It will also explain the rationale behind those rules, including reference to safeguarding requirements, data protection and behaviour.

 The sanctions for both staff and pupils breaking these rules should also be clearly explained.